 Remember to take pictures showing you completed a core sample and to prove the number of layers present!

 4. Thermal Imaging.
 There are a couple different ways to detect a leak, but we recommend using thermal imaging.
-In fact, we’ve gotten total roofs approved based on thermal images.
 When moisture penetrates the membrane, it causes the area to hold heat.
 So, if there are red areas on the thermal image, it means water is underneath the cap sheet/flat roofing system.
 If the image is as red as the image below, code will require the roof to be replaced.